Adharsh-s-tvm/Vintage/frontend/README.md

-Note : When editing email need to verify the emails via OTP or Token.

 Address Management
-Implement Add,Edit and Delete.

-Cart management (Add to cart, list products in cart, remove products from cart)

 If a product is added to the cart, ensure it is removed from the wishlist if it exists there.